samiuljoy/samiuljoy.github.io/portfolio.md

 Experienced Linux user since 2014 with expertise in Command Line Interface (CLI), Networking, Subnetting, Iptables and Web Designing (HTML, CSS, JS).
 Proficient in Shell Scripting(made a [static site generator](https://samiuljoy.github.io/demo/base.html)), semi-proficient in Python, and familiar with C/C++.
 Skilled in Statistical analysis using Excel and Data Visualization with Python's Matplotlib module.
 Proficient in various software tools, including Microsoft Office Suite, LibreOffice, Git, R Studio, VIM, BioPython.
 Comfortable with IoT devices such as RaspberryPi, Arduino, Esp8266 and other single-board computers, with additional skills in transcription, copywriting, article writing and relatively fast typing.

+### # Networking & Firewall Management

+Worked on SoHo firewall setup using iptables and advanced tools like `tc` for traffic control of packets.

+### # Router Boards

+Have hands-on experience with reputable router boards such as TP-Link, D-Link, Cudy + accessing router shells through UART and DMSC CLI management in advanced router boards.

+### # Android Analysis

+Android being based off of Linux kernel, gave me a huge advantage into exploring/getting to know the system better.
+My experience includes(but not limited to);

+* Gaining root shells on vulnerable armv7 devices using exploits that creates overflows on specific mediatek chipsets

+* Dnscrypt proxy for secure DNSSEC requests to DNS services -> read [here](microblog/vpn_tether.html)

+* Using shell scripts to emulate human-like browser navigation -> read [here](microblog/emulate.html)

+### # Website Designing

+Can design both static and dynamic websites along with backend management, SQL/database management + firewall.

 ## # Projects

 ### # Static Site Generator(ssg)